Pennsieve/pennsieve-app-2/README.md

 ## Development server

-Serve local files with hot reload at localhost:3000.
+Serve the local files with hot reload at localhost:3000.

 ### Development API